 Fit and proper persons requirements

-We have specific role in appointing and supporting chairs of Integrated care Boards (ICBs) and chairs and non-executives of NHS Trusts.
+We have specific role in appointing and supporting chairs and non-executive directors of NHS Trusts and chairs of integrated care boards (ICBs).
 This includes a duty to ensure that the individuals we appoint comply with the Nolan principles of public life and meet the Fit and proper persons requirements.

 We must be able to provide evidence that appropriate systems and processes are in place to ensure that all new and existing chairs and non-executive directors are, and continue to be, fit for purpose and that none off the criteria of ‘unfitness’ set out in the regulations apply.
 You cannot serve on an NHS Board and be: